juntao/arenztopia/content/news/_index.md

 This section contains the Olb City Announcer, which is a weekly newspaper that provides comprehensive news from around Arenztopia.
 The Olb City Announcer is known as a reputable source of news and has been approved by the Arenztopian Government.

-CEO, founder, and head writer: Tony Yuan
+Co-CEO, founder, and writer: Tony Yuan
-Editor-in-Chief and poet/writer: Lorenzo Avila
+Co-CEO, Editor-in-Chief and poet/writer: Lorenzo Avila
 Head journalist: Claire P.
 Meteorologist: Mezoir Logan
 Writer: Owen Miyazoi